-Our argument that the reduction in labor market frictions is also responsible for the increase in the relative volatility of wages is more contentious.
+Our argument that the decline in labor market turnover is also responsible for the increase in the relative volatility of wages is more contentious.
 Our simulations of the model with endogenous wage ridigity show that this effect is qualitatively present, and can be made to dominate the direct effect on wages for reasonable parameter values.
-However, the increase in wage volatility in our simulations is much smaller than in the data.33 Potentially, we can amplify this effect by using a more non-linear wage rule, but then we also need to use a higher-order approximation of the model.
+However, the increase in wage volatility in our simulations is much smaller than in the data.
+It is possible that this effect could be amplified by using a more non-linear wage rule, but we do not pursue this this possibility.
 While there is a compelling argument that wage rigidity is, at least to some degree, endogenous, it remains an open question quantitatively how important this mechanism is.

 What have we learned about the possible causes of the Great Moderation?
-We showed that a reduction in labor market frictions, through an endogenous decrease in wage rigidity, can lead to a decrease in output volatility.
-However, this effect is small in our simulations, partly because the decrease in wage rigidity is relatively small (at least much smaller than in the data), but also because there is a direct effect of the reduction in labor market frictions that counteracts the effect of decreased wage rigidity: reduced frictions make labor more volatile, reducting the volatility of its marginal product.
-A further caveat against the conclusion that the Great Moderation is driven by a reduction in labor market frictions is that this story only works if technology shocks are relatively important as a source of business cycle fluctuation.
-The reason is that preference shocks act as labor supply shocks, so that wage rigidity dampens rather than amplifies fluctuations in employment in response to those shocks.
+We showed that a decline in labor market turnover, through a decrease in hiring frictions and an endogenous decrease in wage rigidity, can lead to a decrease in output volatility.
+However, this effect is small in our simulations, partly because the decrease in wage rigidity is relatively small (at least much smaller than in the data), but also because there is a direct effect of the reduction in hiring frictions that counteracts the effect of decreased wage rigidity: reduced frictions make labor more volatile, reducing the volatility of its marginal product.
+A further caveat against the conclusion that the Great Moderation is driven by the decline in labor market turnover is that this story only works if technology shocks are relatively important as a source of business cycle fluctuations.
+The reason is that preference shocks act as labor supply shocks, so that wage rigidity dampens rather than amplifies fluctuations in employment in response to these shocks.
 Finally, reduced wage rigidity can only lead to reduced output volatility if the wage is allocative, i.e. if the reduction in wage rigidity applies to the wage of newly hired workers.
 We documented an increase in the relative volatility of wages of new hires, see section 2.3.2, but that increase is substantially smaller than for the average wage in the economy, casting further doubt on the importance of this mechanism for the Great Moderation.